 A small trattoria may not have a wine list, but will always have a house wine (vino della casa).
 Water is safe to drink, but Italians prefer mineral water (acqua minerale) which is generally cheaper than it is in the United States.

-It is customary to leave small change for a tip, or up to five percent of the total bill if the service is good (some say 10 percent in a fancy ristorante where the service is impeccable).
+It is customary to leave small change for a tip in Italy, or up to five percent of the total bill if the service is good (some say 10 percent in a fancy ristorante where the service is impeccable).
 When ordering a coffee at a bar it is customary to leave a small coin for the person who makes and serves your coffee.

 04 of 08

 While you're there enjoying the food, don't forget to stay in some of the fantastic accommodations that Italy has to offer; there are usually abundant hotels near train stations—many budgets, a few seedy, and some really great hidden gems.

 The hotels in Italy are rated by a government system that does not take into account the "charm" of a place.

 Once you're ready to travel, hope on Italy's extensive rail system or take one of the buses, which sometimes duplicate the rail routes.
 Many small cities in Italy have access to the larger cities close by through a twice-a-day bus trip, and bus stations are often found near the train station.

 Trains and buses are subsidized, making Italian transportation slightly cheaper than most of the rest of Europe.
 Train passes may not offer many advantages over just buying a ticket at the station, especially for short trips.
 Since local train routes and times are planned so that workers can get to their work destinations cheaply, be aware that there are often fewer trains on weekends and holidays.
 Meanwhile, bus tickets for local buses can usually be bought at a tabbachi (tobacco store) or sometimes at a newsstand.